adithirgis/pollucheck/README.md

 ⚡ Fun fact: Its a tidy code!

-The link for this app is this - https://aruapps.shinyapps.io/OpenSourceAirQualityApp/.
+The link for this app is this - <https://aruapps.shinyapps.io/OpenSourceAirQualityApp/>.

-- PolluCheck (currently in the development phase) is specific to India, and allows users to handle open-source air-quality datasets available from OpenAQ (https://openaq.org/#/countries/IN?_k=5ecycz), CPCB (https://app.cpcbccr.com/ccr/#/caaqm-dashboard-all/caaqm-landing), and AirNow (https://www.airnow.gov/international/us-embassies-and-consulates/#India).
+-   PolluCheck (currently in the development phase) is specific to India, and allows users to handle open-source air-quality datasets available from OpenAQ (<https://openaq.org/#/countries/IN?_k=5ecycz>), CPCB (<https://app.cpcbccr.com/ccr/#/caaqm-dashboard-all/caaqm-landing>), and AirNow (<https://www.airnow.gov/international/us-embassies-and-consulates/#India>).
 -   Users can visualize data, analyse data, perform basic statistical operations, and generate a variety of publication-ready plots.
 -   We have also included the popular openair package in this application.

 # Have a look at the app!

 ### We are in this together!

 A walk through to use this app for everyone -

-How to Download Data from the CPCB website?
+#### How to download data from the CPCB website?

 -   Example - Where do you live in India?